 B.A., Individualized Study (Civic Agency and Democratic Engagement), University of Maryland, Baltimore County

 Jordan is a research assistant at the Pullias Center for Higher Education working with Dr. Adrianna Kezar on topics related to non-tenure track faculty, equity-minded leadership and change in higher education.
-Jordan is interested in power and agency in higher education as it pertains to both faculty and students, as well as student leadership development.
+Jordan's personal research interests are in leadership, student affairs, and graduate admissions and education.

 Prior to USC, Jordan worked in several functional areas within student affairs at University of Maryland, Baltimore County (UMBC) including first year engagement, leadership development, civic engagement, community engagement and admissions.
-There, he built and facilitated various curricula, trained undergraduate students and recruited prospective students.
+There, he taught first year students, built and facilitated various curricula, trained undergraduate students and recruited prospective students.

 He completed his bachelor’s degree at UMBC, majoring in Individualized Study with a emphasis on civic agency and democratic engagement within a higher education context.
 His academic and professional experiences inform his research interest in Pullias.